Plutonomicon/plutarch-plutus/docs/TROUBLESHOOTING.md

 If you get this while using `DerivingVia`, make sure you have imported the constructor of the type you're _deriving via_.

-If you get this while utilizing generic deriving, make sure you have imported the `I` constructor (or any other related constructor)-
+If you get this while utilizing generic deriving, make sure you have imported the `I` constructor (or any other related constructor):

 ```hs
 import Generics.SOP (Generic, I (I))